Bisonai/orakl-demo-flip-coin/README.md

 NEXT_PUBLIC_FLIPCOIN_ADDRESS=
 ```

+* `NEXT_PUBLIC_EXPLORER` - url of klaytn blockchain explorer (Cypress: https://klaytnfinder.io/, Baobab: https://baobab.klaytnfinder.io/)
+* `NEXT_PUBLIC_RPC_URL` - JSON-RPC url that is used to communicate with klaytn blockchain (Cypress: https://klaytn-mainnet-rpc.allthatnode.com:8551, Baobab: https://klaytn-baobab-rpc.allthatnode.com:8551)
+* `NEXT_PUBLIC_FLIPCOIN_ADDRESS` - address of deployed `FlipCoin` smart contract

-Next, you can start the website in a development mode
+Next, you can start the website in a development mode.

 ```shell
 yarn dev
 ```

-or build it first, and launch in a production mode.
+Or you can build it first, and then launch in a production mode.

 ```shell
 yarn build
 yarn start
 ```

-# Docker
+## Docker

-Ensure your Docker service is up and running on your local machine.
+Ensure your Docker service is installed and running on your local machine.

 ```shell
 brew install docker
 brew install docker-compose
 ```

-Create a volume for storing backend data
+Create a volume for storing backend data.

 ```shell
 docker volume create leadearboard
 ```

-Build the Docker file for frontend
+Build the Docker images (frontend + backend).

 ```shell
 docker-compose -f docker-compose.yml build
 ```

-Run the Docker file
+Launch the containers (frontend + backend).

 ```shell
 docker-compose -f docker-compose.yml up
 ```

-This will start the application using Docker containers.

 ## License